touying-typ/touying/src/utils.typ

     let available-height = after-pos.y - before-pos.y

-    style(styles => {
     layout(container-size => {
       // Helper function to more easily grab absolute units let get-pts(body, w-or-h) = {
         let dim = if w-or-h == "w" {
           container-size.width
         } else {
           container-size.height
         }
-          _size-to-pt(body, styles, dim)
+        _size-to-pt(body, dim)
       }

       // Provide a sensible initial width, which will define initial scale parameters.
       // Note this is different from the post-scale width, which is a limiting factor
       // on the allowable scaling ratio
       let boxed-content = _limit-content-width(
         width: prescale-width,
         body,
         container-size,
-          styles,
       )

       // post-scaling width
       let mutable-width = width
       if width == none {
         mutable-width = container-size.width
       }
       mutable-width = get-pts(mutable-width, "w")

-        let size = measure(boxed-content, styles)
+      let size = measure(boxed-content)
       if size.height == 0pt or size.width == 0pt {
         return body
       }
       let h-ratio = available-height / size.height
       let w-ratio = mutable-width / size.width
       let ratio = calc.min(h-ratio, w-ratio) * 100%

       if ((shrink and (ratio < 100%)) or (grow and (ratio > 100%))) {
         let new-width = size.width * ratio
         v(-available-height)
         // If not boxed, the content can overflow to the next page even though it will
         // fit.
 This is because scale doesn't update the layout information.
         // Boxing in a container without clipping will inform typst that content
         // will indeed fit in the remaining space box(
           width: new-width,
           height: available-height,
           scale(x: ratio, y: ratio, origin: top + left, boxed-content), )
       } else {
         body
       }
-      })
     })
   }
 }